BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: The BlazEr1 catalog results and discussion

 \subsection{Global properties of the BlazEr1 catalog}

 The BlazEr1 catalog contains 5865 individual blazars and blazar candidates observed and detected with \textit{eROSITA}.
 Of these, 2106 are associated with a confirmed blazar, while the remaining are blazar candidates.
 We detect roughly the same number of sources for each blazar subtype, with 597 \textit{BLL}s, 769 \textit{FSRQ}s and 712 \textit{BCU}s, and also find 28 \textit{BZG}s.
+Given the large number of blazars in the catalog, the roughly 30 \textit{BLL}s and 40 \textit{FSRQ}s which might be misclassified or belong to a changing look class \citep{ruan:2014,kang:2024}, do not impact the overall sample statements made.
 The blazar candidates are dominated by \textit{BCUC}s (1892 sources, $\sim$50\% of the candidates), while the remainder is composed of 25\% \textit{BLLC}s and 24\% \textit{FSRQC}s (954 and 913, respectively).
 The origin of the \textit{BCUC} population is dominated by the BROS catalog.
 The sky map (Fig.~\ref{fig:blazar_erass1_map_paper}) shows a roughly evenly distributed extragalactic distribution of objects.
 There are 5296 sources at Galactic latitudes $|b|>15^\circ$, corresponding to an area density of $0.346\,\mathrm{sources}/\mathrm{deg}^2$.